VitorNoguchi/Mastemind_HTML/README.md

 In the DB class:
 	- 'start_conn' starts the connection with the database
 	- 'insertion_mongo' inserts a new sample in the collection, both passed as arguments
-	- 'find_mongo' finds the user in the collection, according to the name and password passed as arguments
+	- 'find_mongo' finds the user in the collection, according to the name and email passed as arguments
 	- 'findall' returns all the info from the database
 	- 'update' update the info from a specific user